Reheating a pie quickly and safely can seem easy as pie, but the texture mixture can pose a challenge for many reheating methods.

 Don’t try to reheat cream pies.
 Those are designed to be served icy cold.

 Pumpkin pies taste great cold, but they can also be reheated and served warm with a dollop of ice cream.
-About four or five days after you make a pumpkin pie, the filling tends to start separating from the crust.
+About four or five days after you make a pumpkin pie, the filling tends to start separating from the crust and you might see water on top.
 Try to reheat and eat it before then.

 Related | How Long Do Pumpkins Last?